Transformational Coach Agnes Chau to be Featured on Close Up Radio

 In addition to her professional coaching engagements, Agnes chairs a not-for-profit public charity called The Empowered Heart.
 She will talk about this effort and the many women and veterans who have benefitted from its training programs, and then invite listeners to help endow its efforts to effect change, peace, and more empowered and mindful living.

-Close up radio will feature Agnes Chau in an interview with Jim Masters on February 1st at 12:00 noon, Eastern Time, and then with Doug Llewelyn on February 16th and March 9th at 3:00pm, Eastern Time
+Close up radio will feature Agnes Chau in an interview with Jim Masters on February 2nd at 2:00pm, Eastern Time, and then with Doug Llewelyn on February 16th and March 9th at 3:00pm, Eastern Time

 Listen to the shows on BlogTalkRadio